What is a DSP in an Android Headunit?

 Greater Sound Control

-Typically a DSP would allow for 16 or even 32 adjustment points on a graphic equalizer whereas a software EQ would give only 8 points.
-A DSP chip can also make much more effective fading and balance controls with a finer level of adjustment and control of the speaker delay to really improve the fine tuning to a particular vehicle interior.
+Typically a DSP would allow for 16 or even 32 adjustment points on a graphic equalizer, whereas a software EQ would give only 8 points.
+A DSP chip can also make much more effective fading and balance controls with a finer level of adjustment and control of the speaker delay to improve the fine-tuning of a particular vehicle interior.

 Android Headunit Tip